shaefelinger/codepedia_vitepress/typescript/index.md

 becomes this:

-- define the types expected on our parameters,
-- define what type of data we expect to get from the function, which we do by using the colon (i.e., `:`) after the parameters.

 ```tsx
 let generateFullName = (firstName: string, lastName: string): string => {
   return firstName + ' ' + lastName
 }
 ```

+- define the types of the parameters
+- define ths type of data the function returns: colon (i.e., `:`) after the parameters.

 ### Object